greg7mdp/gdbf/README.md

 # During CMake configuration, enable compile commands export
 cmake -Bbuild -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE=Debug .

-# For the project you're debugging (not gf itself), create a symlink at the root
+# For the project you're debugging (not gdbf itself), create a symlink at the root
 ln -s build/compile_commands.json .
 ```

-**Note:** The compilation database should be generated for the **project you're debugging**, not for gf itself.
+**Note:** The compilation database should be generated for the **project you're debugging**, not for gdbf itself.
 Place the `compile_commands.json` file (or a symlink to it) in your project's root directory where you source files are located.

 Without a compilation database, clangd may still work but with limited accuracy, especially for complex projects with custom include paths or compiler flags.